 Shanghai-based medical robot developer TMiRob has sent 10 disinfection robots to the six hospitals in Wuhan.
 These robots can operate automatically, minimizing the risk of viral exposure for healthcare workers.

 The Dingdang Medicine Express app – known for its delivery of online-purchased medicines in under 28 minutes – carried out 1.28m home deliveries in over 10 cities, including Wuhan, between January 20 and 26.
-The unicorn also maintained the prices for medical items sold via its online/offline stores despite the explosion in demand, and
+The unicorn also maintained the prices for medical items sold via its online/offline stores despite the explosion in demand, and pledged to supply 10m units of thermometers, face masks and hand sanitizers to the public for free.
+People can soon apply for such items via Dingdang's app, and the supplies will be delivered free of charge to their doorstep.

 Among the efforts contributed by other healthcare and medtech startups, Tencent-backed We Doctor mobilized over 10,000 licensed respiratory physicians to provide free online consultations and has already received over 70m visitors.
 The mental health platform, Yidianling, has recruited 100 licensed therapists to offer free counselling sessions to the healthcare workers fighting the outbreak, as well as to infected patients and their families.